henry2004y/CFDnotes/chap1/index.md

 Many functionalities, especially for ODEs, can be found at [DifferentialEquations.jl](https://docs.sciml.ai/stable/).

+## CFL Condition

+Each point of a numerical solution also has a domain of dependence: again, the set of locations in the initial conditions that have an effect on the value of the solution at that point.
+It should be intuitively obvious that the numerical domain of dependence, at least in the limit, must contain the true domain of dependence if we want to get the correct answer.
+This is, in fact, the CFL condition: convergence is only possible in general if, in the limit as $\Delta x \rightarrow 0$ and $\Delta t \rightarrow 0$, the numerical domain of dependence for each point contains the true domain of dependence.

 # Splines

 中文对应样条插值。There are package like [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl), [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl), and [GridInterpolations.jl](https://github.com/sisl/GridInterpolations.jl) for this purpose.